gamingwithevets/zzazzdzz-fools2015/README.md

 Also, I wonder if this would become popular.

 # Where can I visit this lovely "downloader"?
-You can visit the "downloader" [here](https://gamingwithevets.github.io/zzazzdzz-fools2015).
+You can visit the "downloader" [here](https://gamingwithevets.github.io/zzazzdzz-fools2015). (note: sometimes I'll check on the site for any dead links)